Kyle Okposo: New York Islanders

 Okposo signed an entry-level contract with the Islanders and was assigned to their top minor league affiliate, the AHL's Bridgeport Sound Tigers.
 He made his NHL debut on March 18, 2008, against the Toronto Maple Leafs, and netted his first career NHL goal on March 21, 2008, against the New Jersey Devils, a game-winner scored on the powerplay against Martin Brodeur.
 He also scored in his final game of the season in a game against the New York Rangers.

 On September 17, 2009, Okposo suffered a mild concussion after a check to the head by Dion Phaneuf.
 He returned to the Islanders' lineup for their opening game on October 3, 2009.
 On May 25, 2011, he signed a five-year, $14 million contract with the New York Islanders.

 Okposo broke out in the 2013–14 season, shortly after a strong 2013 playoffs against the Pittsburgh Penguins.
 Playing on a line mostly with John Tavares and Thomas Vanek, Okposo scored 69 points in 71 games, leading the Islanders in points for the first and only time since he and Tavares were on the team together (Mathew Barzal also led the Islanders in scoring with Tavares on the roster, but not Okposo).
-He scored his 100th career goal on October 14, 2014 against the New York Rangers.
+He scored his 100th career goal on October 14, 2014, against the New York Rangers.
 On January 16, 2015, Okposo scored four goals against the Penguins, also being his first NHL hat trick.

 Buffalo Sabres

 On July 1, 2016, Okposo signed a seven-year, $42 million contract with the Buffalo Sabres.

 During his first season with the club, Okposo recorded 45 points in 65 games.
 He also represented the team at the 2017 National Hockey League All-Star Game.
 He missed time at the end of the season after suffering a concussion and having a reaction to the medication.

-Okoposo's output declined in each of the next four seasons and fans eventually began to call for him to be bought out of his contract.
-However, he posted a strong bounce back in the 2021–22 season, scoring 21 goals and 24 assists for 45 points, his highest total since his first season with the Sabres.
+Okposo's output declined in each of the next four seasons and fans eventually began to call for him to be bought out of his contract.
+However, he posted a strong bounce back in the 2021–22 season, recording 21 goals and 24 assists for 45 points, his highest total since his first season with the Sabres.

 After spending the previous season as an alternate, Okposo was named the 20th captain in Sabres history ahead of the 2022–23 season.

+Having completed his seven-year contract with the Sabres, Okposo continued his tenure as team captain in signing a one-year, $2.5 million contract extension with Buffalo on May 24, 2023.
+Okposo then played his 1,000th NHL game on November 14, 2023, in a 5–2 loss to the Boston Bruins.